 4. Embrace classic elegance with floral prints

-5. Choose classic white and blue color palette for a timeless, serene feel
+5. Choose a classic white and blue color palette for a timeless, serene feel

 6. Add in elegant wall lights